gravitational/teleport/e/dev-deploy.md

 ### `deploy-cloud`

 Minimally, provide a tenant name in the flag `TENANT`.
+The tenant name is the subdomain of your teleport cluster (e.g. for `mytenant.cloud.gravitational.io` provide `TENANT=mytenant`)

 ```
 make TENANT=yourtenant deploy-cloud
 ```

-The docker repository is located is us-west-2.
-If uploads are slow, use a base image instead of a Dockerfile - only the `teleport` binary will be transferred after the first push.
-This cuts down upload time by ~2/3rds.
+This make target will build the `teleport` binary and copy it into an base release image.
+The tag for the base image is derived from `version.go`.
+If you've branched from `master` and no base image is available yet for a new major version, override by providing `BASE_IMAGE_TAG`.
+The default docker repo is `public.ecr.aws/teleport-ent` (override with `BASE_IMAGE_REPO`).

 ```
-make TENANT=yourtenant CLOUD_DOCKERFILE=- BASE_IMAGE_TAG=10.1.4 deploy-cloud
+make TENANT=yourtenant BASE_IMAGE_TAG=10.1.4 deploy-cloud
 ```

-Base images come from the `teleport-ent` repo on quay.io by default.
-To override, provide a value for "BASE_IMAGE_REPO" along with the image tag.
+Linux workstations having a recent `glibc` version will produce binaries incompatible with our release images (script will warn & fail).
+Generate binaries using dockerized build then include the flag `CLOUD_SKIP_BUILD` to use the existing binary.

 ```
+make -C ../build.assets release-centos7
-make TENANT=yourtenant CLOUD_DOCKERFILE=- BASE_IMAGE_REPO=public.ecr.aws/gravitational/teleport-ent BASE_IMAGE_TAG=10.1.4 deploy-cloud
+make TENANT=yourtenant CLOUD_SKIP_BUILD=1 deploy-cloud
 ```

+Flag variables are available to skip deployment and monitoring stages:
+- `CLOUD_SKIP_DEPLOY=1`: new docker image will be pushed, but the tenant will not be modified to use the new image.
+- `CLOUD_SKIP_ROLLOUT=1`: skip monitoring of new pod rollout, deploy script terminates after tenant is modified.

-If the build fails with `cgo` errors, provide a C compiler that targets `x86_64/linux`.
+If the build fails with `cgo` errors, provide a C compiler that targets `x86_64/linux`:
 ```
+# compiler in PATH
+CC=x86_64-unknown-linux-gnu-gcc make TENANT=yourtenant deploy-cloud

+# darwin/arm64 w/homebrew messense/macos-cross-toolchains
 CC=/opt/homebrew/bin/x86_64-unknown-linux-gnu-gcc make TENANT=yourtenant deploy-cloud

+# darwin/x86 w/homebrew messense/macos-cross-toolchains
+CC=/usr/local/bin/x86_64-unknown-linux-gnu-gcc make TENANT=yourtenant deploy-cloud
 ```